The Revd Dr Andy Byers

 CHAPTERS IN ACADEMIC BOOKS

-• “Abide in Me: A Johannine Theology of Resilience” in Christopher C. H. Cook and Nathan H. White (eds.), Biblical and Theological Visions of Resilience: Pastoral and Clinical Insights; New Critical Thinking in Religion, Theology and Biblical Studies (London: Routledge, 2020)
+“Abide in Me: A Johannine Theology of Resilience” in Biblical and Theological Visions of Resilience: Pastoral and Clinical Insights, edited by Christopher C. H. Cook and Nathan H. White (London: Routledge, 2020)

 ARTICLES FOR A WIDER READERSHIP